mognet#2 | re: re: social media

 And then, when you think you know the answer, ask WHY again, and again and again and again and again.

-For me, deleting my social media presence was merely one of the many conclusions I reached after asking myself WHY over and over again.
+For me, deleting my social media presence was merely one of the many conclusions I came to after asking myself WHY over and over again.
 And I’m not done.

 Even now, I’m still asking.